data-forge/data-forge-js/README.md

 	var arrayOfObjects = dataFrame.toObjects();

-Create a new data frame from a subset of rows:
+A new data-frame can be created from a *slice* of rows:

-	var startIndex = ... // Starting row index to include in subset. var endIndex = ... // Ending row index to include in subset. var rowSubset = dataFrame.getRowsSubset(startIndex, endIndex);
+	var startIndex = ... // Starting row index to include in subset. var endIndex = ... // Ending row index to include in subset. var rowSubset = dataFrame.slice(startIndex, endIndex);

 ## Extracting columns and series from a data frame